-Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 53% and 21% of our gross written premiums, respectively, for the year ended December 31, 2018 and 56% and 18% of our gross written premiums, respectively, for the nine months ended September 30, 2019.
+Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 56% and 18% of our gross written premiums, respectively, for the year ended December 31, 2019 and 46% and 22% of our gross written premiums, respectively, for the three months ended March 31, 2020.
 Any single, major catastrophe event, series of events or other condition causing significant losses in California or Texas could materially adversely affect our business, financial condition and results of operations.
 Additionally, unfavorable business, economic or regulatory conditions in these states may result in a significant reduction of our premiums or increase our loss exposure.
-We are exposed to business, economic, political and regulatory risks due to this concentration that are greater than the risks faced by insurance companies that conduct business over a more extensive geographic area.
+Accordingly, the loss environment and unfavorable business, economic, demographic, natural perils, competitive, and regulatory conditions in California and Texas, including the impacts of the ongoing Pandemic, could negatively impact our business.
+We are exposed to business, economic, political, judicial and regulatory risks due to this concentration that are greater than the risks faced by insurance companies that conduct business over a more extensive geographic area.